 An unauthorized UE can claim the role of the SL reference UE/assistant UE, which may result in inaccurate position determination or privacy violation.

-An unauthorized network function or third party server can obtain the location information by triggering Ranging/SL positioning between the UEs, which may violate the privacy of the UEs involved in the Ranging/SL positioning.
+An unauthorized network function or third party server or a third party client UE can obtain the location information by triggering Ranging/SL positioning between the UEs, which may violate the privacy of the UEs involved in the Ranging/SL positioning.

 5.2.3 Potential security requirements